Kauai Beaches

 Kahili Quarry Beach

 This small beach is bordered by a densely vegetated hill and a rock quarry, which is why it is also referred to as Rock Quarry Beach.
-It has a large pool, which is created when the Kilauea River strikes the sandbar.
-Read More
+It has a large pool where the Kilauea River flows into the ocean.

 Kalalau Beach